 An entrance exam is also part of the requirements and this test is conducted in either Catalan or Spanish.
 The exam puts candidates’ language proficiency to the test, in addition to questions regarding the subject matter of the course applied for and a general aptitude test.

 Barcelona is one of the most attractive cities in Europe for students based on price versus affordability and a QS ranking for the best student cities around the world demonstrates this fact.
 In comparison with London or Paris, Barcelona works out much cheaper in terms of rent, food, transport and other daily purchases.
 Rent, for example, for a one-bedroom flat in a good neighbourhood of Barcelona is around 600 euros per month, whilst a two-bedroomed apartment will see the price being closer to 1,200 euros per month.
+In addition, property for sale in Barcelona costs less than in many other European big cities.

 Moreover, some institutions offer fully catered halls of residence, but it would be better to enquire about their availability in advance as the demand for such services often outstrips supply.